Incorporating Crowdsourced Annotator Distributions into Ensemble Modeling to Improve Classification Trustworthiness for Ancient Greek Papyri: Introduction

-Additionally, there is significant sample bias inherent to these datasets due to multiple factors.
-The primary source of sample bias is the lack of instances of certain characters in the source manuscripts themselves.
-This bias is compounded by the tendency of human annotators to ``chase characters'' i.e., preferentially annotate specific characters.
-Table \ref{tab:al_counts} lists the sample sizes for each character in AL-ALL.
-While most characters have many thousands of samples, there are several which have a relatively small amount.
-The most significant of these imbalanced outliers is $\sigma$, with only 62 samples.
-Due to its small sample size, $\sigma$ is the most challenging character to predict accurately and our models perform very poorly on this character.
-As some of the fragment images used to create AL-ALL are not yet in the public domain, Al-PUB was created to share with the public.
-Though AL-PUB is a smaller subset of AL-ALL, previous work suggests minimal model performance impairment when training with AL-PUB versus AL-ALL \cite{Swindall2021}.
-However, to maximize the benefits of the larger dataset, our image classification models were trained on AL-ALL.
+There is significant class imbalance inherent to the datasets due to multiple factors.
+The primary source of class imbalance is the lack of instances of certain characters in the source manuscripts themselves.
+This imbalance is compounded by the tendency of human annotators to ``chase characters,'' i.e., to preferentially annotate specific characters.
+While most characters have many thousands of samples (see Table \ref{tab:al_counts}), there are several which have a relatively small amount.
+The most significant of these imbalanced outliers is Sigma ($\Sigma$ $\sigma$), with only 62 samples.
+Due to its small sample size, Sigma is the most challenging character to classify accurately and our models perform very poorly on this character.